kurasu/binc/SPECIFICATION.md

 Variable length values are noted to take 1+ bytes of size in the specification and referred to as the type _length_.
 It is always unsigned.

+A special case is the change type ID, which is inverted with (XOR 0xFF for each byte) to make it easier to identify changes in a binary stream.

 ### Strings